THIS DATE IN HISTORY: March 10

 1992: Al Arbour earns his 700th win as an NHL coach when the Islanders defeat the Philadelphia Flyers 5-2 at Nassau Coliseum.
 He joins Scotty Bowman as the only coaches in League history to win 700 games.

-On the same night, Mario Lemieux of the Pittsburgh Penguins hits the 100-point mark for the seventh time in his NHL career when he is credited with an assist during a 7-3 road loss to the Calgary Flames.
+On the same night, Mario Lemieux of the Pittsburgh Penguins hits the 100-point mark for the seventh time in his NHL career when he is credited with an assist during a 5-2 win against the Calgary Flames in Pittsburgh.

 1998: Roger Neilson becomes the first man in NHL history to coach seven different teams.
 Team No. 7 is the Philadelphia Flyers, who play to a 2-2 tie against the visiting New Jersey Devils in Neilson's first game as coach.
 Neilson coaches the Flyers through the end of the 1999-2000 season.